Superbition/Celestte-Docs/docs/using_voltis/views.md

 ## Introduction

-Polyel comes with its own View system which you can use to manage rendering a resource back to the user.
+Voltis comes with its own View system which you can use to manage rendering a resource back to the user.
 The View system can help you combine HTML and CSS together to create a presentation suitable for a user/client.

-Polyel's View layer does work a little differently compared to other frameworks, the main difference being, Polyel expects you to have your data ready before you pass data to a View.
-Polyel completely separates your logic away from your presentation layer.
+Voltis's View layer does work a little differently compared to other frameworks, the main difference being, Voltis expects you to have your data ready before you pass data to a View.
+Voltis completely separates your logic away from your presentation layer.
 Meaning you will have to get your data ready and in the right state before passing it to a View.

-However, Polyel does provide you with different directives and services which will help you follow this structure, the main thing to keep in mind is that PHP code (logic) and presentation (HTML or CSS) are separated apart, strictly following the MVC design pattern.
+However, Voltis does provide you with different directives and services which will help you follow this structure, the main thing to keep in mind is that PHP code (logic) and presentation (HTML or CSS) are separated apart, strictly following the MVC design pattern.

 ## What is a View?